The Awakening (Chopin novel): Summary

-The novel opens with the Pontellier family—Léonce, a New Orleans businessman of Louisiana Creole heritage; his wife Edna; and their sons Etienne and Raoul as they take a vacation on Grand Isle at a resort on the Gulf of Mexico managed by Madame Lebrun and her sons Robert and Victor.
+The novel opens with the Pontellier family—Léonce, a New Orleans businessman of French Louisiana Creole heritage; his wife Edna; and their sons Etienne and Raoul as they take a vacation on Grand Isle at a resort on the Gulf of Mexico managed by Madame Lebrun and her sons Robert and Victor.

-Edna spends most of her time with her close friend Adèle Ratignolle, who cheerily and boisterously reminds Edna of her duties as a wife and mother.
+Edna spends a lot of her time with her close friend Adèle Ratignolle, who cheerily and boisterously reminds Edna of her duties as a wife and mother.
 At Grand Isle, Edna eventually forms a connection with Robert Lebrun, a charming, earnest young man who actively seeks Edna's attention and affections.
 When they fall in love, Robert senses the doomed nature of such a relationship and flees to Mexico under the guise of pursuing a nameless business venture.
 The narrative focus moves to Edna's shifting emotions as she reconciles her maternal duties with her desire for social freedom and for Robert.

 When summer vacation ends, the Pontelliers return to New Orleans.
 Edna gradually reassesses her priorities and takes an active role in her own happiness.
 She starts to isolate herself from New Orleans society and to withdraw from some of the duties traditionally associated with motherhood.
 Léonce eventually talks to a doctor about diagnosing his wife, fearing she is losing her mental faculties.
 The doctor advises Léonce to let her be and assures him that things will return to normal.

 When Léonce prepares to travel to New York City on business, he sends the boys to his mother.
 Being left home alone for an extended period gives Edna physical and emotional room to breathe and reflect on various aspects of her life.
 While her husband is still away, she moves out of their home and into a small bungalow nearby and begins a dalliance with Alcée Arobin, a persistent suitor with a reputation for being free with his affections.
 Edna is shown as a sexual being for the first time in the novel, but the affair proves awkward and emotionally fraught.